What is Shirakawa-go? A village where Japanese tradition lives on

 Q2.
 Is English spoken?

 Q3.
-Can I visit in one day?
+Can I see the village in one day?

 Be sure to visit this special village!